breatheco-de/exercise-conditional-profile-card/README.md

 3. Install NPM packages: `npm install`
 Note: if you're using c9 make sure you are running in the latest version of node:

-4. Buid for the first time: `npm run start`
+4. Build for the first time: `npm run start`

 5. Start updating the `render` function inside the `index.js` file.